carlosp420/nymphalidae_diversification/MS.md

-The increase in diversification inferred by MEDUSA ocurred after the probable shift from Apocynaceae to Solanaceae, as the Solanaceae feeders in the subtribes Melinaeina and Mechanitina are not included in the diversification shift (shift number 6 in Figure 2).
+The increase in diversification inferred by MEDUSA ocurred after the probable shift from Apocynaceae to Solanaceae, as the Solanaceae feeders in the subtribes Melinaeina and Mechanitina are not included in the diversification shift (shift number 6 in Fig. 2).
 The apparent conflicting results from MEDUSA and BiSSE can be explained by the low species-richness of the subtribes Melinaeina and Mechanitina compared to the other subtribes included in the shift (52 versus 272 species).
 It can be that MEDUSA is more conservative than BiSSE and is not including Melinaeina and Mechanitina